There are a LOT of variables that go into how much you’ll end up spending on climbing Mount Fuji. And I didn’t do it in the cheapest way possible.

 There’s a direct bus that will take you from Tokyo’s Shinjuku bus station to Fuji Subaru Line 5th station, the location of the start of the popular Yoshida Trail.

-The bus will take around 2.5 hours to reach Mount Fuji.
+The bus from Tokyo to Mt Fuji will take around 2.5 hours.

 It’s recommended that you book a bus ticket in advance, as buses are known to sell out.
 This is especially true if you’re heading to Mount Fuji on a weekend.